Impacting learning within your alternative provision

 EDClass offers students the opportunity to engage in education away from the traditional classroom by providing online support workers and virtual teachers.
-This approach can dramatically improve learners’ attendance and attainment; very important for learners with a short-term exclusion, 6th-day provision or learners who may be school phobic, anxious or suffering from issues of mental health.
+This approach can dramatically improve learners’ attendance and attainment levels.
+It is also very important for learners with a short-term exclusion, 6th-day provision or learners who may be school phobic, anxious or suffering from issues of mental health.

 Our unique safeguarding tools have been developed with off-site direction in mind, to ensure learner safety is paramount and the best that is available in an online learning environment.
 EDClass also has the facility to ensure staff can maintain constant contact with learners that are being educated off-site.